H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 **Typical practices**

 - Constructing multi‑layer networks linking firms, households, infrastructures, institutions, platforms, and ecosystems.
-- Identifying hubs, peripheries, corridors, bottlenecks, and fractures in networks of value, decision‑making, and information.
+- Identifying hubs, peripheries, corridors, bottlenecks, and fractures in networks of value, decision‑making, narrative, and information.
 - Modeling “credit basins,” “resilience corridors,” and “extraction funnels” in mutual credit systems, barter networks, supply chains, and digital platforms.
+- Explicitly mapping where global actors (e.g., asset managers, platform companies, logistics giants) sit in the graph relative to local commons, congregations, and governments.

 **Interpretation**

-Network results are interpreted as maps of actual constraint and possibility: who can reach help or opportunity in one or two steps, who is structurally isolated, who is over‑exposed to shocks.
-The aim is to change those structures in ways communities define as just and life‑giving.
+Network results are interpreted as maps of actual constraint and possibility: who can reach help or opportunity in one or two steps, who is structurally isolated, who is over‑exposed to shocks, and where external power is wired into local life.
+The aim is to change those structures in ways communities define as just and life‑giving, and to avoid replicating network patterns that resemble known extraction geometries.

 ---